(current to March 2017)

 As we have grown, we’re receiving thousands of requests each week.
 We try to listen to everything, although life often gets in the way.
 Because of the high volume, we no longer reply back emails.
 As such, we apologize in advance if you have sent us something and haven’t heard from us.
 We do read every email and listen to as much material as sanely possible.

 If you are introducing yourselves to us for the first, please send us only 1 or 2 singles.
 Please do not send full albums.
-Due to the high volume of submissions, we likely will not listen to an entire album from an artist with some we are unfamiliar.
+Due to the high volume of submissions, we likely will not listen to an entire album from an artist with whom we are not familiar.

 Please include the following information when sending material: